Number Acts and Scenes

 of that critical paratext will be generated from the

-values are also used to generate citations in HTML when you point to prologues, epilogues,
+@n values are also used to generate citations in HTML when you point to prologues, epilogues,

 or other intra-texts.
-For more information, see Number Prologues, Epilogues, and Intra-texts.
+For more information, see Number Prologues, Epilogues, and Intra-Texts.

 The

-values are used to generate act and scene numbers for the HTML output when you cite
+@xml:id values are used to generate act and scene numbers for the HTML output when you cite

 _s1,or